After completing this chapter, you will be able to:

 Understanding angular motion is particularly important for the student of human movement, because most volitional human movement involves rotation of one or more body segments around the joints at which they articulate.
 Translation of the body as a whole during gait occurs by virtue of rotational motions taking place at the hip, knee, and ankle around imaginary mediolateral axes of rotation.
 During the performance of jumping jacks, both the arms and the legs rotate around imaginary anteroposterior axes passing through the shoulder and hip joints.
 The angular motion of sport implements such as golf clubs, baseball bats, and hockey sticks, as well as household and garden tools, is also often of interest.

 As discussed in Chapter 2, clinicians, coaches, and teachers of physical activities routinely analyze human movement based on visual observation.
 What is actually observed in such situations is the angular kinematics of human movement.
 Based on observation of the timing and range of motion (ROM) of joint actions, the experienced analyst can make inferences about the coordination of muscle activity producing the joint actions and the forces resulting from those joint actions.

 As reviewed in Appendix A, an angle is composed of two sides that intersect at a vertex.
 For purposes of illustration, a simple quantitative kinematic analysis can be achieved by projecting filmed images of the human body onto a piece of paper, with joint centers then marked with dots and the dots connected with lines representing the longitudinal axes of the body segments (Figure 11-1).
-A protractor can be used to make hand measurements of angles of interest from this representation, with the joint centers forming the vertices of the angles between ...
+A protractor can be used to make hand measurements of angles of interest from this representation, with the joint centers forming the vertices of ...